CU-DSI-Scholars/site-source/content/post/2019-01-11-project-discovery-of-genes-associated-with-progression-of-bladder-cancer.md

 <!--more-->

 {{< alert info >}}
-This is an UNPAID research internship.
+This is an unpaid research experience.
+Paid position may be possible, subject to funding and appointment structure.
 {{< /alert >}}

 ## Faculty Advisor